Arezookhalili/Arezookhalili.github.io/_posts/03-Keras-Project-Exercise.md

 ### It looks like F and G subgrades don't get paid back that often.
-Let's isloate those and recreate the countplot just for those subgrades.
+Let's isolate those and recreate the countplot just for those subgrades.

 ```python